The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Implementation

-\paragraph{Cleaning task.} The cleaning task is responsible for reclaiming the space of stale blocks.
-It periodically (every 1\,$\mu$s in our prototype) examines the available space and triggers garbage collection if the available space drops below a threshold.
-It selects one sealed segment that has the most stale blocks and rewrites its valid blocks by submitting block I/O events to the device I/O task.
+\para{Cleaning handler.} The cleaning handler is responsible for reclaiming the space of stale blocks.
+It periodically (every 1\,$\mu$s in our prototype) examines the available space and triggers garbage collection if the available space drops below a fixed threshold.
+It selects one sealed segment that has the most stale blocks and rewrites its valid blocks by submitting block I/O events to the device I/O handler.
 Currently, our prototype tracks the validity of all blocks (including both user-written blocks and mapping blocks) for each segment via an in-memory bitmap (whose content can also be derived from both the L2P table for user-written blocks and the LBA-to-PBA table for mapping blocks) and collects the LBAs of valid blocks from the block metadata.
-When all rewrites are completed, the dispatch task sends the LBAs of all rewritten blocks, along with their old and new PBAs, to the indexing task for updating the L2P table.
+When all rewrites are completed, the dispatch handler sends the LBAs of all rewritten blocks, along with their old and new PBAs, to the indexing handler for updating the L2P table.

+In this work, we do not further consider sophisticated garbage collection algorithms, which need to address the key design issues of (i) when to trigger garbage collection, (ii) which segment to clean for garbage collection, and (iii) where to rewrite the valid data.
+We argue that such design issues are orthogonal to our current focus on leveraging Zone Append and Zone Write for a high-performance RAID design.
+We pose the design of new garbage collection algorithms as future work.

-\paragraph{Thread assignment.} We assign the seven tasks to SPDK threads, which exchange events via \texttt{spdk\_thread\_send\_msg} and event polling.
-Currently, we co-locate the dispatch task, completion task, segment state tracking task, and cleaning task in the main SPDK thread.
-We also assign the device I/O task, indexing task, and encoding task separately to three different SPDK threads for parallelism, such that our prototype can saturate the write bandwidth of our testbed.
+\para{Thread assignment.} We assign the seven handlers to SPDK threads, which exchange events via \texttt{spdk\_thread\_send\_msg} and event polling.
+Currently, we co-locate the dispatch handler, completion handler, segment state tracking handler, and cleaning handler in the main SPDK thread.
+We also assign the device I/O handler, indexing handler, and encoding handler separately to three different SPDK threads for parallelism, such that our prototype can saturate the write bandwidth of our testbed.